 | base | Event loop, signals, packet streams, threading, timers, filesystem, logging |

-| crypto | HMAC, SHA-256/512, RSA, X509; all OpenSSL 3.x EVP |
+| crypto | HMAC, SHA-256/512, RSA, X509; OpenSSL 3.x EVP |

-| net | TCP/SSL/UDP sockets, DNS, chainable adapters |
+| net | TCP, SSL, UDP sockets, DNS, chainable adapters |

-| http | Client/server, WebSocket RFC 6455, forms, cookies, streaming, keep-alive |
+| http | Client and server, WebSocket RFC 6455, forms, cookies, streaming, keep-alive |

-| json | JSON serialisation (nlohmann/json) |
+| json | Serialisation via nlohmann/json |

-| av | FFmpeg capture, encode, decode, record, stream (FFmpeg 5/6/7) |
+| av | FFmpeg capture, encode, decode, record (FFmpeg 5/6/7) |

 | symple | Presence, messaging, rooms, WebRTC call signalling |